MatthewRonaldJohnson/Page-Turner/README.md

 # Page-Turner

 ## Description:
 App that allows users to log in, write book reviews, comment on others reviews, and browse reviews.
+There is a privacy function of requiring the user to be signed up in order to add a review, comment, and view members.

 ## Index:
 * User Story